 - Instrumentation especially high throughput, closed-loop, or heavy instrumentation should be kept available to the EURL and the Notified Body at the manufacturer's premises.
 This will ensure sustainability to maintain the equipment (insurance for risks, training for instrumentation use and training for software, logistics, maintenance, financial cost).
 EURL experts can visit the premises and perform testing.
 Many products are closed-loop systems, for each assay an instrument will be needed.
 This will avoid EURLs having an overcrowded space by instruments from different manufacturers, overwhelmed to operate systems from different suppliers or needing to run assays often on high throughput instrumentation to ensure their proper functioning.
-Moreover, if instrumentation will have to be moved often, it will not only increase the CO2 footprint but also impact the sustainability as these instruments will be more often subject to breaks and tear-off. - For devices which had the IVDR certificate issued and devices for which an application was lodged with a Notified Body, to avoid disruption to the certification process, the performance verification should be carried out by EURLs only at the time of the next re-certification. - Moreover, during the re-certification, the performance check may involve a smaller sample set as described in the infopack for EURL candidate laboratories published by the Commission16 "In order to verify the manufacturer's claims on the performance of a device, the EURL does not need to repeat the performance study carried out by the manufacturer.
-They should come up with a suitable protocol to verify the performance and compliance with common specifications/other solutions chosen by the manufacturer, which may involve a smaller sample set than that used by the manufacturer." - Predictability is secured in terms of timing for all stakeholders, including Notified Bodies, manufacturers and laboratories.
-This includes clarity on when the 60 days set time for performance verification will start and when batch release will take place. - Consider the costs and fees of the EURLs services and how this adds up to other costs for the manufacturer: cost for Notified Body review, costs to run Performance Studies, cost for application for authorisation of Performance Studies.
-Manufacturers report that today an IVDR certification process already poses a significant financial burden compared to the IVD Directive.
-If EURLs will introduce additional costs, will this investment be achievable and will it encourage innovation for critically needed IVDs to test for blood safety and the fight against deadly and fast-spreading diseases?
+Moreover, if instrumentation will have to be moved often, it will not only increase the CO2 footprint but also impact the sustainability as these instruments will be more often subject to breaks and tear-off. - For devices which had the IVDR certificate issued and devices for which an application was lodged with a Notified Body, to avoid disruption to the certification process, the performance verification should be carried out by EURLs only at the time of the next re-certification. - Moreover, during the re-certification, the performance check may involve a smaller sample set as described in the infopack for EURL candidate laboratories published by the Commission "In order to verify the manufacturer's claims on the performance of a device, the EURL does not need to repeat the performance study carried out by the manufacturer.
+They should come up with a suitable protocol to verify the performance and compliance with common specifications/other solutions chosen by the manufacturer, which may involve a smaller sample set than that used by the manufacturer."

-16 https://health.ec.europa.eu/system/files/2022-12/md_candidate-laboratories_infopack_en.pdf
+https://health.ec.europa.eu/system/files/2022-12/md\candidate-laboratories\infopack\en.pdf